Table of Contents Show

-- A letter from the prospective purchaser’s employer, verifying annual salary, a position held & length of employment.
+- A letter from the prospective purchaser’s employer verifies the annual salary, position held & length of employment.
 If self-employed, please provide a letter from your accountant detailing the same.

-- Letter from your bank(s); Stating types of account, and amounts on deposit.
+- Letter from your bank.
+You are stating the types of accounts and amounts on deposit.
 Please include account numbers.

-- Statement of Financial Condition showing all personal assets and liabilities with documentation (brokerage statements, bank statements, etc.) supporting all assets listed for the most recent two months (attached).
+- Statement of Financial Condition.
+The financial report outlines all personal assets and liabilities with documentation (brokerage statements, bank statements, etc.) supporting all assets listed for the most recent two months (attached).

 - Three personal reference letters.

-- Submission of the preceding two (2) years Federal Income Tax returns (complete with schedules and W-2’s).9.
+- Submission of the preceding two (2) years of Federal Income Tax returns (complete with schedules and W-2s).9.
 Three (3) recent and consecutive pay stubs.

 - Consent Form (attached).

-- Two (2) forms of personal identification must be submitted, with this application.
+- Two (2) forms of personal identification are required.